DownloadTicketService/dl/README.rst

 Internationalization support
 ============================

-DL is fully translated in English, German, French, Spanish and Italian.
-DL will attempt to detect the correct locale of the browser and use it if available, otherwise switch to the customizable default.
+DL has been translated in several languages and will attempt to detect the correct locale of the browser and use it automatically when available.
+If no matching translation can be found, a default will be used, which is configured to be English in the main distribution.
 The user can however switch the language anytime.

 Adding a new translation is easy for anyone familiar with the `gettext` tools: you don't need programming knowledge.
-If you want to contribute a new language, we recommend to subscribe to the mailing list and ask for guidance.
+If you want to contribute a new language, or suggest a better translation, we recommend to subscribe to the mailing list and ask for guidance.
 We really appreciate your help.

 Contributing a new translation